harikvpy/ionic-mono/README.md

 Overall the Wiki page looks more thorough, but it only shows the setup for a project consisting of an app and a web page.
 Trying to extend it support multiple apps, one will face the issue of the platform output folder for the two apps conflicting with each other.

 One way to address the above is to use [NX](https://nx.dev/) to setup the project environment and manage the build.
 There's an NX Ionic [plugin](https://nxtend.dev/docs/ionic-angular/overview) to help with this, which works well.
-That is until you need to use the `--livereload` to test the fine changes to the app code on a device.
+That is until you need to use the `--livereload` to test changes to the app on an attached device.
 Unfortunately I couldn't find a reliable way to get this working.
 This limitation along with the fact that the plugin has not seen much recent activity led me to this project.

 # Steps
 The following steps outline the process involved in setting up a monorepo for building multiple Ionic apps.
 The first few steps follow what's outlined in the [Wiki](https://github.com/ionic-team/ionic-cli/wiki/Angular-Monorepo) page.